roshiajin-kunai/sakkamade.github.io/_posts/2021-02-06-autodoll-extra-3.md

 Yuuyami opened her eyes.

-"Huh?
+"Ha?
 Didn't I tell you?"
 "You did not.
 Lydia, you pretty often feel like explained afore, aren't you?"
 "Ahaha--, sorry."